ParisNeo/lollms_client/README.md

 try:
     # Initialize client to connect to a LoLLMs server
     # For other backends, change 'binding_name' and provide necessary parameters.
-    # See DOC_USE.md for detailed initialization examples.
+    # See below for detailed initialization examples for various bindings.
     lc = LollmsClient(
         binding_name="lollms",
         host_address="http://localhost:9600"